exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Store Models in BucketFS
 Before you can use pre-trained models, the models must be stored in the BucketFS.
 We provide two different ways to load transformers models into the BucketFS.
-You may either use the Model Downloader UDF to download the Huggingface transformers model directly from the Exasol Database, or you can download the model to your local file system and upload it to the Database using the Model Uploader Script.
+You may either use the Model Downloader UDF to download a Hugging Face transformers model directly from the Exasol Database, or you can download the model to your local file system and upload it to the Database using the Model Uploader Script.
 The Model Downloader UDF is the simpler option, but if you do not want to connect your Exasol Database